Jeff’s seed crackers with Himalayan Tartary Buckwheat

-Have you seen the collection of recipes we’re developing around Himalayan Tartary Buckwheat?
-My goodness, it’s something to behold.
-Click here for our upgrades to some classics, like chocolate chip cookies and buckwheat pancakes.
-My heartfelt thanks to our FoodLab for bringing such creativity to their work.
+We're developing quite the collection of recipes around Himalayan Tartary Buckwheat.
+Click around this site for upgrades to some recipe classics, like chocolate chip cookies and buckwheat pancakes.

 Yields around 120 1-½-inch crackers